khepf/journal/19-8-8-process-for-approaching-development-tasks.md

-# A summary of systematically approaching a develpment task
+# A summary of systematically approaching a development task

 -Initial outline of operation
 - What is the task that needs to be accomplished?